Signed in as:

 A Voice Beneath the Surface

-Each episode begins with a quiet curiosity: what do our buildings, stories, and silences reveal?
+Each episode begins with a quiet curiosity: what do our buildings, stories, and silences reveal about emotional architecture?

-Through fictionalised storytelling and spoken reflection, the podcast explores what it means to live inside structures; physical, emotional, inherited.
-It listens closely to what’s often missed, and gives voice to what lingers between the lines.
+Through fictionalised storytelling and spoken reflection, the podcast explores what it means to live inside structures, be they physical, emotional, or inherited.
+It listens closely to what’s often missed and gives voice to what lingers between the lines.

 For whom?